- Induction Day

 EASTBIO student projects starting in 2016 are designed around four key research themes:

-Details of which research theme you belong to and how the thematic discussion groups will operate were given at Induction on 6 October 2016.
-During this training, you will take part in 4 face-to-face meetings taking place every two months at different locations across the partnership (suggested December 2016, February, April and June 2017).
-These meetings will be based on group discussions, presentations and literature review aiming to introduce challenges, questions and tools that are key in your theme-specific research area and to develop your critical reading skills.
+Details of which research theme you belong to and how the thematic discussion groups will operate is given at Induction on 5 October 2017.
+During this training, you will take part in 4 face-to-face meetings taking place every two months at different locations across the partnership starting from December 2017).
+These meetings will be based on group discussions, presentations, visits to facilities, and literature review, aiming to introduce challenges, questions and tools that are key in your theme-specific research area and to develop your critical reading skills.
 The thematic groups will also provide you with an excellent opportunity to get to know other EASTBIO students and supervisors working in complementary research areas, to share expertise and establish collaborations.
-Students and supervisors are encouraged individually or as a group to host at least one meeting at their university/department.
-Attendance of these meetings are mandatory for all first year students.
+Students and supervisors are asked individually or as a group to host at least one meeting at their university/department.
+Attendance of these meetings are mandatory for all first year students and there is significant contribution by second-year students too who are asked to attend at least one out of the four meetings.

-Details about the schedule, hosts and content of each thematic meeting will be published on our website soon.
+Details about the schedule, hosts and content of each thematic meeting will be published on our website following the Induction Day.
 EASTBIO will notify students via email about upcoming meetings and issue reminders.

 Most courses offered by the partner universities are available to EASTBIO students across the partnership.
 These include, but are not limited to: